 Although it looks great on paper, the study thinks of a continent that does not contribute to climate change by following the same business logic it adopts today, with increased raw material use.

 It also does not wonder about changing the car ownership model, which will soon put us in front of a big question on what to do with all the combustion-engined cars that nobody wants anymore.

 Increasing electric car production may also pose a huge environmental problem: what will we do with all the vehicles that need a battery pack replacement?
 Will they keep running with feasible prices for these replacements, which will not cost more than the own car?
-Unfortunately, this is not what we see today.
+Unfortunately, .

 As interesting as the study is, anyone with true environmental concerns has to look at the whole picture to plan the future.
 If we just change one component of a model that already showed it is not sustainable, we’ll just postpone thinking about changing the model.
 Lithium, cobalt, iron, copper, and other components of electric cars are just as finite as oil.